Welcome to Children's Services!

 Partners in Health

-We support individuals and families birth to 21 years who experience chronic illnesses.
+We support individuals and families from birth to 21 years who experience chronic illnesses.
 Our coordinators help guide, educate, and connect families to resources and financial assistance such as campership, respite, and health care needs.

 The PIH Advisory Council is made up of parents of children with chronic health care needs who volunteer their time.
 The Council works collaboratively with Family Support Coordinators to shape the program by identifying community needs and developing innovative solutions.
 In turn, a stronger environment for children with chronic health care issues is established and nurtured.